-When you solo travel, especially as a female, you usually want to blend in as much as possible so that you don’t get hustled, robbed, or like, kidnapped or something, right?
+When you solo travel even in Sydney, especially as a female, you usually want to blend in as much as possible so that you don’t get hustled, robbed, or like, kidnapped or something, right?
 We’ve all seen Taken.

 Well, my blonde hair and blue eyes might not exactly blend in in most places, but there are certain things I’ve learned to do that make me seem like a local anyway!
 I discovered these while solo traveling in Sydney when I was wondering why everyone thought I lived there.
 Other tourists would even ask me for directions or places to go!